matthew-brett/curious-git/curious_git.rst

 Git shows us the first 7 digits of the new commit hash in the output from ``git commit`` |--| these are |commit_2_sha_7|.

-Notice that the position of the current ``master`` branch is now this last
+Notice that the position of the current ``main`` branch is now this last
 commit:

 .. nprun::